-Over the years I've had hundreds of conversations with enthusiastic growers who have had a great deal of success with our system.
+Over the years I've had hundreds of conversations with enthusiastic growers who have had a great deal of success growing indoor plants with our hydroponic system.
 From those conversations, I learned a lot about what it takes to grow big, beautiful, indoor plants.

-It always comes back to 4 basic principles that (successful) growers follow.
-They're not difficult but they're overlooked by most hobbyists.
-Combine these proven methods with our Hydroponic System and you'll be amazed at what you can do!
+It always comes back to the same basic principle that (successful) growers follow.
+It's not difficult -but often overlooked.
+Combine this with our Hydroponic System and you'll be amazed at what you can do!

 Where are your plants growing?
 Evaluate the conditions where your plants live.
 These areas are called micro-climates.
-Micro-climates are probably hotter, or colder, or sunnier, or darker than the rest of the room.
-Take the time to understand the conditions in the micro-climate where your plants are living.
+Micro-climates are probably hotter or colder and sunnier or darker than the rest of the room.
+Take a minute to observe the micro-climates where your plants are living.
 You might be surprised(!).

-Sooner or later you're going to have to confront those tongue twisting plant names.
+Sooner or later you're going to have to learn those tongue twisting plant names.
 How can we talk about these amazing plants if we don't know their names?

 And why are those names so complicated?

-Wherever possible I include both the common name and botanical name throughout the website.
+Wherever possible I include both the common name and botanical name throughout this website.
 Some plants have several common names so they might not be entirely accurate.